mbostock/ndjson-cli/README.md

 <a name="ndjson_sort" href="#ndjson_sort">#</a> <b>ndjson-sort</b> [<i>expression</i>] [<>](https://github.com/mbostock/ndjson-cli/blob/master/ndjson-sort "Source")

 Sorts the newline-delimited JSON stream on stdin according to the specified comparator *expression*.
-After reading the entire input stream, [sorts the array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) of values with a comparator that evaluates the *expression* for two given JSON values *a* and *b* from the input stream.
+After reading the entire input stream, [sorts the array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) of values with a comparator that evaluates the *expression* for two given values *a* and *b* from the input stream.
 If the resulting value is less than 0, then *a* appears before *b* in the output stream; if the value is greater than 0, then *a* appears after *b* in the output stream; any other value means that the partial order of *a* and *b* is undefined.
 If *expression* is not specified, it defaults to [ascending natural order](https://github.com/d3/d3-array/blob/master/src/ascending.js).

 For example, to sort a stream of GeoJSON features by their name property: